jayjiratta/recommended_fragrances/README.md

     ```
     python -m venv venv
     ```
-3. Install the required dependencies using pip:
+3. Activate the virtual environment:
+    - On Windows:
         ```
+        venv\Scripts\activate
+        ```
+    - On macOS and Linux:
+        ```
+        source venv/bin/activate
+        ```
+4. Install the required dependencies using pip:

+    ```
     pip install -r requirements.txt
     ```
-4. Set up Mailtrap for email notification by following the instructions [here](https://mailtrap.io/blog/flask-email-sending/).
+5. Set up Mailtrap for email notification by following the instructions [here](https://mailtrap.io/blog/flask-email-sending/).

-5. Run the Flask application:
+6. Run the Flask application:

     ```
     flask --app app  run --debug
     ```

-6. Open your web browser and navigate to `http://localhost:5000` to access the application.
+7. Open your web browser and navigate to `http://localhost:5000` to access the application.

 ## Technologies Used